 More Complex Imbalances

-It is also important to keep in mind that longstanding imbalances in the channel of elimination often involve more than one dosha, and can easily lead to more complex disorders such as irritable bowel syndrome and inflammatory bowel disease.
-These conditions are more serious and should be treated only by qualified practitioners—in partnership with your primary healthcare provider.
-That said, understanding the Ayurvedic perspective on these types of disorders can provide valuable insights.
+It is also important to keep in mind that longstanding imbalances in the channel of elimination often involve more than one dosha, and can easily lead to more complex disorders.
+Some conditions are more serious and should be treated only by qualified practitioners—in partnership with your primary healthcare provider.

 General Strategies to Support Healthy Elimination